Nexalt (XLT) Hits Market Capitalization of $957.48

-Nexalt (XLT) traded flat against the dollar during the one day period ending at 7:00 AM ET on April 29th.
-During the last week, Nexalt has traded flat against the dollar.
-One Nexalt coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Nexalt has a market capitalization of $957.48 and $68.00 worth of Nexalt was traded on exchanges in the last 24 hours.
+Nexalt (XLT) traded flat against the dollar during the 1 day period ending at 7:00 AM Eastern on April 29th.
+One Nexalt coin can currently be bought for about $0.0000 or 0.00000000 BTC on major exchanges.
+In the last week, Nexalt has traded flat against the dollar.
+Nexalt has a market capitalization of $957.48 and approximately $68.00 worth of Nexalt was traded on exchanges in the last day.

 - Tether (USDT) traded up 0% against the dollar and now trades at $1.00 or 0.00002576 BTC.